-Recent natural disasters have shown us that the power grid that we rely on is vulnerable to large scale disruptions.
-If the power were to go out in your neighborhood for an extended period of time, how would you charge the electronic devices that you rely on without that power?
+Recent natural disasters have shown us that the power grid that we rely on is vulnerable to large-scale disruptions.
+If the power were to go out in your neighborhood for an extended period of time, how would you charge the electronic devices that you rely on?

 A solar panel battery charging station is one easy way to keep backup power on hand without having to worry about running a gas generator.

 For my own home and RV, I made this simple, easy-to-build 200-watt solar panel battery charger system to keep a deep cycle battery in my shop charged, as well as to take along in the RV.
 It is capable of charging large 12-volt batteries and even topping car and truck batteries with more than 10 amps of power when the sun is shining.

 After a storm, you can use a setup like this to keep your car battery topped off (provided there is some sunlight) so that you can recharge cell phones and other electronics.

 Step 1.
 Create a 200-Watt Solar Panel Foldable Array

 The first step is to purchase two 100-watt solar panels and a connecting kit.
 The panels that I chose are made by Renogy and are rated at 100 watts and 5.4 amps.